datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 >A is correct because of Google recommended practices; that is "just deploy it".
 B is not correct because you should not run your model from Google Kubernetes Engine.
 C and D are not correct because you should not export 2 copies of your trained model, etc. for this scenario.

-Group Analyst 1 and Analyst 2 should not have access to each other's BigQuery data.
+> Group Analyst 1 and Analyst 2 should not have access to each other's BigQuery data.

 1. O Place the data in separate tables, and assign appropriate group access.
 2. O Analyst 1 and Analyst 2 must be in separate projects, along with the data.
 3. X Place the data in separate datesets, and assign appropriate group access.
 4. O Place the data in separate tables, but encrypt each table with different group key.

->C is correct.
+C is correct.
 BigQuery data access is controlled at the dataset level.
 A is not correct becauer BigQuery does not provide IAM access control to the individual table.
 B is not correct because the Analyst groups can be in the same project.
 D is incorrect because encryption does not determine access.

-Provide Analyst 3 secure access to BigQuery query results, but not the underlying tables or datasets.
+> Provide Analyst 3 secure access to BigQuery query results, but not the underlying tables or datasets.

 1. O Export the query results to a public Cloud Storage bucket.
 2. X Create a BigQuery Authorized View and assign a project-level user role to Analyst 3
 3. O Assign the bigquery.resultsonly.viewer role to Analyst 3
 4. O Create a BigQuery Authorized View and assign an organization-level role to Analyst 3

-> B is correct.
+B is correct.
 You need to copy/store the query results in a separate dataset and provide authorization to view and/or user that dataset.
 A is not secure.
 C The readonly.viewer role does not exist AND secure access connot be applied to a query.
 D An organizational role is too broad and violates the principle of 'least privilege'.

+> Use Data Studio to visualize YouTube titles and aggregated view counts summarized over 30 days and segmented by Country in the fewst steps.

+1. O Set up a YouTube data source for your channel data for Data Studio. set Views as the metric and set Video Title as a reporting deimenstion.
+Set Country Code as a filter.
+2. X Set up a YouTube data source for your channel dta for Data Studio.
+Set Views as the metric, and set Video Title and Country Code as report dimensions.
+3. O Export your YouTube views to Cloud Storage.
+Set up a Cloud Storage data source for Data Studio.
+Set Views as the metric, and set Video Title as a report dimension.
+Set Country Code as a filter.
+4. O Export your YouTube views to Cloud Storage.
+Set up a Cloud Storage data source for Data Studio.
+Set Views as the metric, and set Video Title and Country Code as report dimensions.

+B is correct because there is no need to export; you can use the existing YouTube data source.
+Country Code is a dimension because it's a string and should be displayed as such, that is, showing all countries, insted of filtering.
+A is not correct because you cannot produce a summazized report that meets you business requirements using the options listed.
+C and D are not correct because you do not need to export data from YouTube to Cloud Storage, you can simply use the exising YouTube data source.